Facebook Pixel

 The key insight is that we need to sort rows based on two criteria: the number of soldiers (primary) and the row index (secondary).
 Since all 1s appear before all 0s in each row, counting soldiers becomes a simple task of finding where the 1s end.

-We could iterate through each row and count 1s manually, but there's a more elegant approach.
-Since the rows are already sorted (all 1s followed by all 0s), we can use binary search to find the boundary between soldiers and civilians.
-This is where bisect_right comes in handy.
+We could iterate through each row and count 1s manually with O(n) complexity, but there's a more efficient approach.
+Since the rows are already sorted (all 1s followed by all 0s), we can use binary search to find the first 0 in O(log n) time.

 Finally, we just take the first k elements from our sorted indices to get the k weakest rows.